Marisnick’s bat, glove help Astros top Sale, Red Sox 4-3

 Wade Miley (5-2) yielded four hits and two runs in six innings, striking out a season-high eight to win his fourth straight decision.

 All of Boston’s errors came in the first four innings to help the Astros build a 4-0 lead.

+“You’ve got to play clean against them,” manager Alex Cora said.
+“They do more than hitting.
+They run the bases well, they’re very athletic.
+It was a weird one.
+It was one of those that, if we played better defense, we’d have a chance.”

 Xander Bogaerts hit a solo homer in the sixth and Bradley made it 4-2.

 Christian Vázquez homered off Roberto Osuna with two outs in the ninth, but the Houston closer struck out Bradley for his 13th save.
+It was his 25th consecutive converted save, a franchise record.

 Sale (1-6) gave up three hits and four runs, but only two of them were earned, in six innings.
 He struck out five after fanning 10 or more in each of his last four starts — he struck out 10 against the Astros in his previous outing, getting a no-decision in a game Boston eventually won.